mikolak-net/bomba/README.md

-**schodoLog** *[s-HOD-o-LOG]* - a prototype Answer Set Programming Scala DSL
+**bomba** - a prototype Answer Set Programming Scala DSL
 =====================================================================

-SchodoLog is an [Answer Set Programming](https://en.wikipedia.org/wiki/Answer_set_programming) dialect in the form of a Scala DSL.
+Bomba is an [Answer Set Programming](https://en.wikipedia.org/wiki/Answer_set_programming) dialect in the form of a Scala DSL.
 It is intended, currently, as a prototype to experiment with possible syntax and semantic variants, as well as language integration.

 Usage
 ----------